neuralmagic/sparseml/integrations/ultralytics-yolov8/tutorials/sparse-transfer-learning.md

 - `--data` specifies the dataset configuration.
 Here, the `coco128` dataset is specified, which is automatically downloaded (it is built into YOLOv8).
 See below for an example using a custom dataset.

-As a result, sparsity is maintained while the training occurs and we quantize the model over the final few epochs.
-In the end, we have a 80% pruned and quantized YOLOv8m trained on VOC!
+As a result, sparsity is maintained while the training occurs, and you quantize the model over the final few epochs.
+In the end, you have an 80% pruned and quantized YOLOv8m trained on VOC!

 ### Exporting for Inference